Volunteers Needed at Savannah National Wildlife Refuge (NWR)

-New Fish & Wildlife Service policy will soon prohibit uniformed staff from ringing up sales or handling nature store funds.
-This could force the closing of The Gator Hole on days when no volunteer is on site to operate the register.
-The solution for this problem is to sign up more volunteers to staff the desk and the store.
-We encourage our Ogeechee Audubon members to step up to help meet this challenge.
+U.S. Fish & Wildlife Service (FWS) policy prohibits uniformed staff from ringing up sales or handling nature store funds.
+This could lead to the closing of The Gator Hole on days when no volunteer is on site to operate the register.
+Therefore, the refuge needs more volunteers to staff the information desk and the store.

-Savannah NWR Visitor Center hours are Monday thru Saturday from 9:00 AM – 4:00 PM (closed Sundays and Federal holidays).
-The Visitor Center has an exhibit of “critters” of the Refuge System, a 12-minute movie about the refuge system, a bookstore/gift shop, volunteers to assist with information, a sheet about the Savannah National Wildlife Refuge, and on the back a map of the areas that may be hiked/biked.
-There is also a trail behind the Visitor Centr (about 800 feet) to walk and enjoy the birds and animals, plus at the end of the trail is a seating area with a watering area and bird feeders.
+Savannah NWR Visitor Center hours are Monday thru Saturday from 9:00 AM – 4:00 PM (closed Federal holidays).
+The Visitor Center has an exhibit of “critters” of the Refuge System, a 10-minute movie about the refuge system, a bookstore/gift shop, volunteers to assist with information, a brochure about the Savannah National Wildlife Refuge, with a map of the areas that may be hiked/biked.
+There are also trails at the Visitor Center to walk and enjoy the birds and animals, plus a seating area with a watering area and bird feeders.

 NOTE: The Refuge is open from sunrise to sunset daily.